 While it may seem like a good idea to pass a law requiring that all services be “evidence-based”, the research simply doesn’t yet exist to fulfill this goal.
 Laws that put such an impossible mandate in place can be misused.
 The most likely result is that schools will simply continue to use whatever curriculum or intervention they have used in the past, and the lack of good research will be raised as a barrier to school staff or parents who are looking for ways to try something new.

 We believe that the laws need to recognize that research is ongoing, but children need help now.
 Laws mandating services for dyslexic students should encourage flexibility and implementation of new and emerging methods, while also aiding in research by providing a mechanism for data collection and reporting when newer or experimental methods are put in place.

 Thus, we cannot support any language that restricts available programs and support to dyslexic children to “scientifically-based” or “research-based” methods.
 We don’t have anything against science or scientific research — the problem is the research needed has not yet taken place, and there is no agreed standard by which existing research can be evaluated.

 Dyslexic Children Are Entitled to an Individualized Approach

-As of 2017, the WWC has identified 5 additional programs which meet evidence protocols and show potentially positive effects for students with learning disabilites.
+As of 2017, the WWC has identified 5 additional programs which meet evidence protocols and show potentially positive effects for students with learning disabilities.
 None of these programs involve phonics-based remediation to teach reading.
-One of the programs, Spelling Mastery, includes phonemic, morphemic, and whole word strategies to teach spelling skills.
+One of the programs, Spelling Mastery, includes phonemic, morphemic, and whole-word strategies to teach spelling skills.

 For a full list of programs that have been evaluated by WWC in the context of students with learning disabilities, see Research Status – What Works Clearinghouse